apache/openwhisk/docs/metrics.md

 # limitations under the License.
 #
 -->
-# Openwhisk Metric Support
+# OpenWhisk Metric Support

-Openwhisk distinguishes between system and user metrics (events).
+OpenWhisk distinguishes between system and user metrics (events).

 System metrics typically contain information about system performance and provide a possibility to send them to Kamon or write them to log files in logmarker format.
-This metrics are typically used by OpenWhisk providers/operators.
+These metrics are typically used by OpenWhisk providers/operators.

 User metrics encompass information about action performance which is sent to Kafka in a form of events.
-These metrics are to be consumed by OpenWhisk users, however they could be also used for billing or audit purpose.
-It is to be noted that at the moment the events are not directly exposed to the users and require an additional Kakfa Consumer based micro-service for data processing.
+These metrics are to be consumed by OpenWhisk users, however they could be also used for billing or audit purposes.
+It is to be noted that at the moment the events are not directly exposed to the users and require an additional Kafka Consumer based micro-service for data processing.

 ## System specific metrics
 ### Configuration

-Both capabilties can be enabled or disabled separately during deployment via Ansible configuration in the 'goup_vars/all' file of an  environment.
+Both capabilities can be enabled or disabled separately during deployment via Ansible configuration in the 'group_vars/all' file of an environment.

 There are four configurations options available: